Skip to Content

 Self-reflection

 Self-reflection is a common prompting technique used to improve the outputs of LLMs.
-With self-reflection, an LLM is used to evaluate it’s own output and then improve it, similar to how a humans would review and edit their own work.
+With self-reflection, an LLM is used to evaluate its own output and then improve it, similar to how humans would review and edit their own work.

 Self-reflection works well because it’s easy for LLMs to make mistakes.
 LLMs are simply predicting tokens one after the next so a single bad token choice can create a cascading effect.
 Self-reflection allows the model to evaluate the output in its entirety giving the model a chance to catch and correct any mistakes.